 Sixty percent of eligible households are required to sign a petition approving of RPP in the area.
-The total number of eligible households is determined by PABC using information provided by the community, Maryland State Tax and Assessment Records, Baltimore City Criss-Cross Directory and the Baltimore Board of Municipal Zoning and Appeals.
+The total number of eligible households is determined by PABC using the information provided by the community, Maryland State Tax, and Assessment Records, Baltimore City Criss-Cross Directory, and the Baltimore Board of Municipal Zoning and Appeals.

 You must present a notarized letter from the registered owner giving their permission for you to drive the car.
 The letter must include the vehicle make, model, color, tag #, and VIN.
 The letter must not be older than 6 months.

 Yes, but additional documentation is required.
 Contact the Maryland Department of Transportation's Motor Vehicle Administration or call 800-950-1MVA (1682) to apply for a Non-Resident Permit.
 Students and members of the military must provide a current ID.
 Temporary workers (an assignment of 1 year or less) must provide a letter from their employer confirming the employment duration.

-Up to four registered vehicles per household can receive an RPP permit.
+Up to four registered vehicles per household can receive an RPP decal.

 If you have more vehicles than existing off-street parking spaces, RPP permits can be issued for the vehicles that need to park on-street.

 Each Community Association chooses the number of visitors’ passes per household (0, 1, 2, or 4).
 Areas 28 and 45 are not eligible for visitor permits.